tararoys/TarasBlog/articles/what-is-testing.markdown

-Title: What Is Testing?
+Title: What Is Unit Testing and Test-Driven-Design?
 Author: Tara Roys
 Date: Sat March 9 2013 10:16:51 GMT-0600 (CST)

 Node: v0.1.102

+Everyone seems to agree that Unit Testing and Test-Driven-Design are good things, but nobody seems interested in explaining what they are in terms that I, a testing newbie, can understand.
+After fighting my way through a few tutorials, I came up with the following analogy: A program is like a bunch of leaky pipes, a programmer is like a plumber, and tests are like sensors in the pipes that help you find the leak.

+#The Story of Plumber and the Leaky Pipes

-Imagine you are a plumber, and you get called to someone's house.
-They are complaining because when they turned on the tap, no water came out.
+Imagine you are a plumber, and you get called to Mrs. Smith's house.
+Mrs. Smith is complaining because when she turned on the tap, no water came out.
 Obviously, something is wrong.
 But what?

 You go back to the water company, and check the pipe that leads to the house.
 Water is flowing out through it.
 Somewhere, between the water company and the house, the water is disappearing.
 You think, there must be a leak somewhere.
 But where?